handsontable/handsontable/docs/content/guides/columns/column-filter/column-filter.md

 ## Customize the filter button

-The default button that opens the column menu can be styled with CSS by modifying `button.changeType` and its `::before` pseudoclass that contains an HTML entity displaying an arrow down icon.
+The default button that opens the column menu can be styled with CSS by modifying `button.changeType` variables and its `::before` pseudoclass that contains svg mask-image displaying an arrow down icon.

 ::: only-for javascript